 The pressure from governments, shareholders, customers, supply chain partners and local communities on global Mining, Minerals, and Metals firms to decarbonize operations is mounting at an accelerating pace.
 The mining industry alone, according to McKinsey & Company, generates between 1.9 and 5.1 gigatons of greenhouse gas (GHG) emissions annually.
 Further down the supply chain, the metal industry contributes roughly 4.2 gigatons, mainly through steel and aluminum production.
-These numbers will have to drastically decrease if sustainable mining, cement production, and metals extraction and processing is to be achieved.
+These numbers will have to drastically decrease if sustainable mining, cement production, and metals extraction and processing are to be achieved.

 Fortunately, new digitized electrification and processing efficiency technologies are emerging that enable the Mining, Minerals, and Metals industry to begin meeting these important global CO2 reduction expectations.
 The issue boils down to executing strategic plans that can render basic operations more sustainable.
 At the same time, while managing this transition, Mining, Minerals, and Metals stakeholders must implement their emissions reduction plans in a way that preserves profitability and shareholder value.